Genentech’s Dr. Charles Fuchs: “The Era of Personalized Cancer Care is Here”

 CF: This study is enrolling patients at community-based sites in the U.S. (where, historically, access to clinical trials has been limited) to direct them to appropriately targeted treatments based on the results of comprehensive genomic profiling.

 Our Medical Affairs colleagues are working with OneOncology, a leading network of community practices, and up to 60 other community sites, to offer their patients an innovative study designed with seven biomarker “baskets” that involve 10 ten treatment arms with 11 different study drugs, including some novel combination treatments.
 Study drugs include medicines being developed by Genentech and by partners, as well as chemotherapy.
-As a true personalized cancer trial, all treatments are linked to specific biomarkers and generally open to all solid tumor types.
+As a true personalized cancer care trial, all treatments are linked to specific biomarkers and generally open to all solid tumor types.

 BSp: What are the key takeaways from Genentech’s many abstracts at ASCO this year?